 An enthusiastic chamber musician and song accompanist, Ms. Hsu became a Piano Fellow at Bard College Conservatory of Music, NY, in 2013, where she worked closely with the Vocal Arts program under the direction of American soprano Dawn Upshaw.
 In 2014 Ms. Hsu formed a piano duo partnership with the renowned American pianist Peter Serkin.
 They performed four-hand and two-piano repertoire extensively in major music festivals, such as Ravinia Festival, Santa Fe Chamber Music Festival, La Jolla Summerfest, Chamber Music Northwest and Rockport Music Festival in the USA, Ruhr Piano Festival in Germany and Oxford Piano Festival in England.
 During her stay in the United States, Ms. Hsu also collaborated and performed with Ida Kavafian, Daniel Phillips, Todd Phillips, Steven Tenenbom, Peter Wiley, David Shifrin, Tara Helen O'Connor.

-In 2019/20 season Ms. Hsu continues her Beethoven Sonata series in the National Recital Hall, Taipei, she performs with Japanese mezzo soprano Mutsumi Hatano in Nagoya, Japan, and Oji Hall, Tokyo, with dancer Aki Tsujita.
+In 2019/20 season Ms. Hsu continues her Beethoven Sonata series in the National Recital Hall, Taipei, she also performs with Japanese mezzo soprano Mutsumi Hatano and dancer Aki Tsunjita in Munetsugu Hall, Nagoya, and Oji Hall, Tokyo.